ScriptCamilo/scriptcamilo/README.md

 **Talking about Personal Stuffs:**

 - 🌱 I’m currently learning JavaScript at its full potential.
-- 🤔 My interests are with hacking, opensource, games, sports, etc...
+- 🤔 My interests are with security, opensource, games, sports, etc...
 - 💼 I’m pursuing to be better and better every day.
 - 💬 Ask me about anything, I'll be glad to help.
 - 📫 Please email via script.camilo@gmail.com to reach me.